 Services: Assessment, Monitoring, Evaluation, and Research, Technical Assistance, Quality Assurance and Improvement, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Universal Health Coverage, Human Resources Management, Maternal Health, Newborn and Child Health , Nutrition
+Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Health Systems Strengthening, Human Resources Management, Maternal Health, Newborn and Child Health , Nutrition

 The Nepal Family Health Program (NFHP) was a six-year bilateral activity funded by the United States Agency for International Development/Nepal (USAID/Nepal) and implemented by JSI Research & Training Institute, Inc. (JSI).